SSMG4/Depository/README.md

 ## Is This A Virus?
 No it is not, if you're not sure, use VirusTotal!

+## Other
+The tool supports Github users, but also Github Organizations and the rest!

 &copy; 2025 SSMG4 All Rights Reserved.